RA Application Process

 Resume and Interview Support

-For more help constructing a resume or for interview tips please take advantage of University Career Services (UCS).
-You can browse their website, visit UCS at Bryant Hall at Scott Stadium, or call 434-924-8900 for one-on-one assistance.
-The UCS resume guide offers useful advice on writing a strong resume.
+For more help constructing a resume or for interview tips please take advantage of the University Career Center.
+You can browse their website, visit them at Bryant Hall at Scott Stadium, or call 434-924-8900 for one-on-one assistance.
+The Career Center resume guide offers useful advice on writing a strong resume.

 "I would tell anyone applying to be him or herself and not to worry about what they think we are looking for because there is no specific person out there.
 RAs are a diverse group of people, which is the greatest part of being on staff :)"